GSA/code-gov/docs/FederalSourceCodeStudy/Series/public_engagement.md

 ## Interview Guide & Public Engagement

-Recall for this Series [Part 1](https://medium.com/codedotgov/federal-source-code-study-series-part-1-the-overview-72acce742260), there were 25 participants from software development units in 20 CFO Act agencies.
+Recall from [Part 1](https://medium.com/codedotgov/federal-source-code-study-series-part-1-the-overview-72acce742260) of this series, there were 25 participants from software development units in 20 CFO Act agencies.
 Some agencies had multiple participants, but no participant was from the same SW development unit.

 The interview guide consisted of the following questions and statements pertaining to public engagement.
 1. Describe how your unit uses collaboration tools externally (e.g., touchpoints, tools, frequency).